Frequently Asked Questions

 Diagnosing clinical conditions: Unlike most school-based evaluations, a private neuropsychological assessment can formally diagnose conditions such as ADHD, dyslexia and other learning disabilities, autism spectrum disorder, and other neurodevelopmental, emotional, and behavioral disorders.

-Providing recommendations for beyond the classroom: My assessments provide individualized recommendations for school, home, and other areas of life to support long-term success.
+Providing recommendations for beyond the classroom: My assessments provide individualized recommendations for school, home, and other areas of life to support long-term success.Â

-A pediatric neuropsychologist is a licensed clinical psychologist with specialized training in brain-behavior relationships and how brain development affects learning, behavior, and emotions.
-Pediatric neuropsychologists complete extensive doctoral and postdoctoral training in child development, clinical psychology, and neuroscience.
-As such, neuropsychologists are uniquely qualified to identify patterns of strengths and weaknesses, clarify diagnoses, and guide treatment plans across multiple settings.
 School Psychologists: Focus primarily on determining eligibility for special education services and school-based accommodations rather than providing a formal diagnosis.
-Their assessments are typically less comprehensive than a neuropsychological evaluation.
-Child Clinical and Counseling Psychologists: Provide therapy and occasionally conduct assessments, but their training is generally broader and less specialized in neurocognitive aspects of learning, development, and social, emotional, and behavioral functioning.
+Their assessments are typically designed to meet educational requirements and may not include a formal diagnosis or in-depth analysis of neurocognitive functioning.
+Child Clinical and Counseling Psychologists: Provide therapy and occasionally conduct assessments, but their training is generally broader and less specialized in neurocognitive aspects of learning and development.
+In contrast, a pediatric neuropsychologist’s training is specifically focused on brain development and the complex interplay among cognitive, academic, and social-emotional development, which allows for a more integrated understanding of a child's profile.
 Pediatric Psychiatrists: Physicians who diagnose and treat emotional and behavioral disorders, primarily through medication management.
+Their evaluations do not typically include comprehensive cognitive and academic testing.
 Pediatric neurologists: Physicians who diagnose and treat neurological conditions (e.g., seizures, migraines, and concussions) in children but do not conduct in-depth evaluations of cognitive, academic, social, emotional, and behavioral functioning.
-Developmental Pediatricians.
-Physicians who assess and treat children with developmental concerns, but their evaluations typically do not include the range of standardized cognitive and academic tests used by pediatric neuropsychologists.
+Their evaluations usually do not include the range of standardized cognitive and academic tests used by pediatric neuropsychologists.
+Developmental Pediatricians: Physicians who assess and treat children with developmental concerns, but their evaluations typically do not include the range of standardized cognitive and academic tests used by pediatric neuropsychologists.